JohnArchieMckown/bash/README-zos.md

 Source code availability
 ------------------------
 BASH is licensed under the GPL.
 This requires that, if distributed, all changes to the source must be available.
+This release of BASH is normally distributed via the http://cbttape.org site.
+There are two different downloads available.
-In order to not force a source download for people who only want the executable, the source is not included in this PDS.
-The source is available at https://github.com/JohnArchieMckown/bash and can most easily be downloaded by doing the command:
+One is with the full source.
+The other is only with the files needed to actual run BASH.
+The file you are reading is the one in the UNIX directory itself, so you have all the source, which satisfies the GPL requirements.
+The source is also available at https://github.com/JohnArchieMckown/bash and can most easily be downloaded by doing the command:

 git clone git@github.com:JohnArchieMckown/bash.git